 He scored 25 league goals to finish as the Premier League’s leading marksman once more, scoring 20+ league goals for a fourth season in succession and being named in the PFA Team of the Year for the fifth consecutive campaign.

 Henry secured a record-breaking fourth Premier League Golden Boot courtesy of another vintage campaign for Arsenal, scoring 27 Premier League goals to finish as the division’s leading scorer for the third season in a row.

 In what was the Gunners’ final season at Highbury, Henry was once again the outstanding forward in English football, scoring prolifically throughout the campaign including a match-winning brace against Liverpool and hat-tricks against Middlesbrough and Wigan.

 The latter of those trebles came on the final day of the season to secure Champions League qualification for the North London side, the final fixture at the club’s famous old ground signed off in style by arguably their greatest ever player.
 His performances were recognised with a third FWA Footballer of the Year award in four seasons.

 Didier Drogba had impressed during his first two seasons with Chelsea but it would be during the 2006/07 season that the Ivorian icon truly burst into life in English football.

-The talismanic forward finished as the Premier League’s leading scorer with 20 goals and finished the season with 33 in all competitions, scoring winning goals in both domestic cup competitions as Chelsea secured an FA Cup and League Cup double.
+The talismanic forward was the Premier League’s leading scorer with 20 goals and finished the season with 33 in all competitions, scoring winning goals in both domestic cup competitions as Chelsea secured an FA Cup and League Cup double.

-Drogba’s hulking frame and goalscoring instinct made him the perfect focal point for the west London side, enjoying the best goalscoring season of his Premier League career to date and establishing himself as one of the best forwards in the division.
+Drogba’s hulking frame and goalscoring instinct made him the perfect focal point for the West London side, enjoying the best goalscoring season of his Premier League career to date and establishing himself as one of the best in the division.